GLOBAL-MARKETS-Sterling, stocks rise as markets bet Britain will remain in EU

 * Sterling touches 2016 high, European shares climb

-* Some caution remains as UK voters closely divided (Updates to U.S. close)
+* Some caution remains as UK voters closely divided (Updates market activity, adds investor quote)

 By Edward Krudy

-NEW YORK, June 23 (Reuters) - Sterling climbed to a 2016 high and Wall Street had its best day in a month on Thursday as investors bet Britons were likely to vote to remain in the European Union.
+NEW YORK, June 23 (Reuters) - Sterling climbed to a 2016 high and global stocks rallied as investors bet Britons were likely to vote to remain in the European Union.

 Oil prices rose, shrugging off a smaller-than-expected draw in U.S. crude stockpiles, and the safe-haven yen fell against the dollar as the last pre-vote opinion polls showed the "Remain" camp holding a small lead.